-A student who has academically been dismissed or who has withdrawn from the nursing program may apply for readmission.
-The readmission policies are:
+A student who has been academically dismissed or who have withdrawn from the nursing program may apply for readmission.
+The readmission policy is as follows:

 - 1. A student who has been academically dismissed must sit out one semester (summer included). - 2.
 A student is only eligible for readmission if the date the student desires to resume the program is less than two years from the date the student withdrew or was academically dismissed.
 If a student desires to return more than two years from the date the student withdrew or was academically dismissed, the student must apply to the College through the standard admissions process. - 3.
 A student's application for readmission may be reviewed by the Admission Committee no more than two (2) times.
 If readmission is not granted after the second application, the student becomes ineligible for readmission. - 4.
-If health concerns were a factor for the student leaving the College, then documentation for the ability to meet the technical standards with or without accommodations to continue in the program, must be provided with readmission paperwork. - 5.
+If health concerns were a factor for the student leaving the College, then documentation for the ability to meet the technical standards with or without accommodations to continue in the program must be provided with readmission paperwork. - 5.
 A student may only be readmitted once (1) into Lakeview College of Nursing. - 6.
 A student repeating a clinical nursing course must repeat both the theory and clinical components of the course. - 7.
 A student readmitted into Lakeview College of Nursing is required to meet the readmission course progression requirements.
-Any LCN courses that are being repeated due to a previous failure or withdrawal must be passed with a "C" or higher, with the exception of N210: Foundations of Professional Practice that must be passed with an "A" or "B".
-To remain in the program, a student cannot withdraw or fail any course in which he/she has been previously enrolled. - 8.
+Any LCN courses that are being repeated due to a previous failure or withdrawal must be passed with a "C" or higher, except N311: Foundations of Professional Practice that must be passed with an "A" or "B." To remain in the program, a student cannot withdraw or fail any course in which he/she has been previously enrolled. - 8.
 A readmitted student is allowed to withdraw from one class that has not previously been taken.
-The remainder of the coursework must be passed with a "C" or higher with the exception of N210 Foundations of Nursing Practice, which must be passed with an "A" or "B", and must follow the guidelines included within the Student Academic Progression (SAP) policy. - 9.
+The remainder of the coursework must be passed with a "C" or higher except N311 Foundations of Professional Practice, which must be passed with an "A" or "B," and must follow the guidelines included within the Student Academic Progression (SAP) policy. - 9.
 Must meet graduation requirements at the time of graduation.